will2dye4/djiutil/README.md

 When successfully installed, a program called `djiutil` will be placed on your `PATH`.
 See the Usage section below for details about how to use this program.

+### Dependencies

+* The utility expects [`rsync`](https://linux.die.net/man/1/rsync) to be installed when importing DJI video files.
+Modern distributions of Linux and macOS ship with `rsync` preinstalled, so you likely do not need to install it separately.
+However, the version that is preinstalled on macOS (as of macOS version 13.5) is an older version (2.x), and it is recommended to install `rsync` version 3 or newer (using [Homebrew](https://brew.sh) or your preferred package manager) for the best experience.

 ## Usage